Sibras/ShiftIntrinsicGuide/index.md

     - Throughput
     - uops
     - Port usage
-- Offline use: Data is directly scraped from the online sources on first run and cached for future use.
+- Offline use: Data is directly retrieved from the online sources on first run and cached for future use.
 - Periodic data update checks (as well as manual)

 ## Downloads